Overnight Energy: Dakota Access to ask Supreme Court to hear pipeline case | Biden admin sued over rejection of Mount Rushmore fireworks | Interior appoints first Native American chief of staff

-Category: Environment Hits: 6TGIF!!!
+Category: Environment Hits: 7TGIF!!!
 Welcome to Overnight Energy, your source for the day’s energy and environment news.Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
 You need JavaScript enabled to view it. .
 Follow her on Twitter: @RachelFrazin .
 Reach Zack Budryk at This email address is being protected from spambots.
 You need JavaScript enabled to view it. or...

 Read more https://thehill.com/policy/energy-environment/overnights/551263-overnight-energy-dakota-access-asks-supreme-court-to